 This award was established to honor those who have dedicated their careers to public service and who have helped to shape public policies or government programs that improve outcomes for kidney patients.
-The 2019 recipient is Nilka Ríos Burrows, MPH.
+The 2021 recipient is Aliza Thompson, MD, MS.

 2018 - Andrew Narva, MD